FelixSnz/CuttingMachineGUI/README.md

 # `CuttingMachineGUI`

-GUI for a fabric cutting machine

-this projects consists in a GUI for a fabric cutting machine, this machine is controlled by a CPU KV-8000 (Keyence) ands the control its made by TCP communication protocol
+this projects consists in a GUI for a fabric cutting machine, this machine is controlled by a CPU KV-8000 (Keyence) and the control its made by TCP communication protocol

 ## Panels